tmhglnd/drumcode/docs/reference.md

 attributes:
 - mode : in mode 0 only a `0` or `1` are output for slowing down or speeding up.
 In mode 1 a `0.5` is output if the speed doesn't change.

+### `dc.rhythm.analyse`

+Analyse an incoming rhythmical pattern from triggers.
+The rhythm is quantised to a fixed interval, for example 16th or 8th notes.
+The tempo is determined by the BPM set in the dc.transport.
+Therefore a dc.transport is needed to make this object function properly.
+The rhythm that is output is a list of 1's and 0's where 1 is a detected onset and 0 is a detected rest (nothing detected).
+The object can output the "rolling" rhythm, a continues output for every note, or a fixed interval based on the output listlength.

+inlets:
+1. (trigger) input a trigger from dc.trigger~ or dc.trigger.velocity~
+2. (number) subdivision quantization for pattern detection (default = 16)
+3. (number) report interval and list output length (default = 16)

+arguments:
+- (number) subdivision quantization for pattern detection (default = 16)
+- (number) report interval and list output length (default = 16)

+attributes:
+- name - give a unique name linked to a dc.transport (optional)

 ## Metronome, Sequencing & Utilities

 ### `dc.calibrate`